🐾

 How PawSizer goes beyond off-the-shelf statistics

 Standard MLE finds the most probable date given the data.
-PawSizer adds three layers on top of that:
+PawSizer adds four layers on top of that:

 BCS correction